MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 In January 2022 the state of Colorado released a new form called [DR-0004](https://tax.colorado.gov/withholding-forms) this is optional for an employee to complete.

 There are 2 other parts to this form that have many different exemption amounts, we cannot accommodate all of them in the tax tables.

 A new “OTHER” filing status was added (OTH1J) with Exemption increments of $500 that will accommodate all the "other" amounts on the form if an employee enters.

 OTH1J - OTH, +1 Jobs or Child Cr Allow - Exemption amount of $500

-As an example, lets say I fill out the form and choose an amount of 2500 – it does not match any of the above filing status so I would pick the OTHER status and put a 5 under Cards | Payroll | State Tax in the Number of Dependents field OR Additional Allowances.
+As an example, lets say I fill out the form and choose an amount of 2500.
+It does not match any of the above filing status so I would pick the OTHER status and put a 5 under Cards | Payroll | State Tax in the Number of Dependents field OR Additional Allowances.
 Which is 2500/500 = 5.

 Another example, I put 5500 on the form.
-Again, that does not match the other filing status, so I choose *Other* and put *11*.
+Again, it does not match the other filing status, so I choose *Other* and put *11*.

 ### Withholding changes for Connecticut